carotene/carotene-objective-c/README.md

 [WIP] Objective-C client library for Carotene http://carotene-project.com

-The library is work in progress.
+This library is a work in progress.
 Currently you can find a working example of communication with a Carotene server in (a simple chat) the Example directory.
 Publish and subscribe to channels is implemented.